Urvisha-M/Business_Final_Project/UserStories.md

 **Result:** Sees a list of coffee shops in the search results.

 ### User Story 2
-**Action:** Alice clicks on the title "Epic Cafe - Laughter and Rich Coffee" in the search results.
+**Action:** Alice clicks on the title "Epic Cafe" in the search results.
 **Result:** Lands on the homepage of "Epic Cafe."

 ## Epic (Interest)